blueneogeo/xtend-async/README.md

 - optimized for asynchronous programming
 - integrated promises and streams

-Other features are:
+Some features are:

+- made to be easy to use, simple syntax
 - lightweight, with no dependencies besides Xtend
-- made to be easy to use
-- tailor-built for Xtend and leveraging the features of the language
 - streams and promises are integrated and work with each other and use nearly the exact same syntax
 - support for RX-like batches, which is useful for aggregation
 - clear source code, the base Stream and Promise classes are as simple as possible.
 All features are added with Xtend extensions.
 This lets you add your own operators easily, as well as easily debug code.